RestAuth/server/doc/config/multiple-instances.rst

 Settings based on environment variables
 =======================================

-Since :file:`localsettings.py` is just a normal Python file, you can use any Python code you want in it.
+Since |file-settings-link| is just a normal Python file, you can use any Python code you want in it.
 The best way of getting multiple instances with the least configuration overhead is by using environment variables.